Thank you to our donors!

-Donations are open at http://runsignup.com/jjtrail/donate to get the project finished by the winter/spring of 2020.
+Donations are open at http://runsignup.com/jjtrail/donate to get the project finished by the spring of 2022.

-As of September 1, 2021, we estimate a need for approximately $2,500 in donations to get to the end of the trail and the final link finished.
-(Check here for fundraising status and progress bar.)
+As of September 1, 2021, we estimate a need for approximately $5,000 in donations to get to the end of the trail and the final link finished.
+(Check here for current fundraising campaign status and progress bar.)

 Donations go to a special designated account of the John Jay Boosters Club dedicated to the Cross Country Team and all funds raised through your donations are dedicated to creating and improving the John Jay Community Trail.